Prime Minister of Israel: 2003 onwards

 The 2003 elections were carried out in the same manner as prior to 1996.
 Likud won 38 seats, the highest by a party for over a decade, and as party leader Sharon was duly appointed Prime Minister.
 However, towards the end of his term and largely as a result of the deep divisions within Likud over Israel's unilateral disengagement plan, Sharon broke away from his party to form Kadima, managing to maintain his position as prime minister and also becoming the first prime minister not to be a member of either Labour or Likud (or their predecessors).
 However, he suffered a stroke in January 2006, in the midst of election season, leading Ehud Olmert to become acting prime minister in the weeks leading to the elections.
 He was voted by the cabinet to be interim prime minister just after the 2006 elections, when Sharon had reached 100 days of incapacitation.
 He thus became Israel's third interim prime minister, only days before forming his own new government as the official Prime Minister of Israel.

 In 2008, amid accusations of corruption and challenges from his own party, Olmert resigned.
-However his successor Tzipi Livni was unable to form a coalition government.
+However, his successor Tzipi Livni was unable to form a coalition government.
 In the election in the following year, while Kadima won the most seats, it was the Likud leader Benjamin Netanyahu who was given the task of forming a government.
 He was able to do so, thus beginning his second term as Prime Minister of Israel.

 In the 2013 election, the Likud Yisrael Beiteinu alliance emerged as the largest faction.
 After forming a coalition, Netanyahu secured his third prime ministership.
 In 2015, Netanyahu managed to stay in power.
 Multiple disagreements with his coalition members led to the 2019–2022 Israeli political crisis.

 In 2021, Naftali Bennett became prime minister.
-He was succeeded in 2022 by his coalition partner, Yair Lapid.
+He was succeeded in July 2022 by his coalition partner, Yair Lapid.
+In December 2022, Benjamin Netanyahu returned to the prime ministership, as a result of the previous month's election.